 (f) Turbine Contract.
 The Turbine Contract has, and will continue to have, provisions that enable ENA to assign its rights to purchase three turbines thereunder for use in connection with projects other than the Pastoria Project.

 (g) No Amendments.
-Unless consented to by CCSI in writing, which consent shall not be unreasonably withheld, ENA agrees not to permit the amendment or modification in any material respect, either verbally or in writing, the terms of Sections 4.3, 4.4 or 4.5 of the XONON Agreement or any other term that would adversely affect rights granted to, CCSI in the XONON Agreement.
+Unless consented to by CCSI in writing, which consent shall not be unreasonably withheld, ENA agrees not to permit the amendment or modification in any material respect, either verbally or in writing, the terms of Sections 4.3, 4.4 or 4.5 of the XONON Agreement or any other term that would adversely affect rights granted to CCSI in the XONON Agreement.

 (h) Notices.
 ENA shall provide to CCSI copies of information and notices received by it from or sent to GE under Sections 4.1 and 5.4 of the XONON Agreements and promptly notify CCSI of the occurrence of any event of which it has actual knowledge that in its reasonable opinion is reasonably likely to give rise to a breach or default under the XONON Agreement.